 Foundation Degrees integrate academic study with relevant work-based learning, ensuring students graduate with the practical skills and relevant knowledge that is sought by employers.
 On completion of a Foundation Degree, students can progress into employment or apply to Top up their qualification to a full honours award (BA/BSc/BEng) with one year of further study.

-The Hugh Baird University Centre Foundation Degrees are delivered on campus at Hugh Baird College, in the dedicated University Centre building and are often approved by prestigious North West Universities - University of Central Lancashire (UCLan) and Liverpool John Moores University (LJMU).
+The Hugh Baird University Centre Foundation Degrees are delivered on campus at Hugh Baird College, in the dedicated University Centre building and are approved by the University of Central Lancashire (UCLan).

 Honours Top up degrees are equivalent to the final year of a full honours degree.
 Our Top up degrees are also delivered on our campus and are approved by UCLan.

 To apply for a Honours Top up degree, students will need to meet the entry requirements including a relevant Foundation Degree, HND, or equivalent.
 Please see individual course pages on the University Centre website for further information on entry requirements.
 Students who successfully complete an Honours Top up degree will graduate with a full BA (Hons), BSc (Hons) or BEng (Hons) Degree.